bioinfostudio/read-alignment/markdowns/02_alignment.md

 that have the prefix `human_g1k_v37` are stored in the `bwa_index` subdirectory.
 To view if they files have been successfully created type:

-We have used the following arguments for the indexing of the genome.
+We have used the following arguments for the indexing of the genome:

   >  **-p**: Prefix of the output database [same as db filename]
   >  **-a**: Algorithm for constructing BWT index.
 This method works with the whole human genome.
   >  **ref genome filename**: the last argument is the name of the reference genome file in the fasta format

 ```bash
 $ ls -l bwa_index